colonyengine/colony/devref/DEVREF-lexicon.md

 - **shader-variables**: Uniforms, etc, that name variables to which values are bound for a specific *shader program*.

+- **synthesis pass**: One of the *rectification* passes where, using only *canonicalized* ground truth data, all missing derived data from that ground truth data is created.
+This pass can only be applied to data that is missing all derived data.

 - **texture**: A named association between parameter names and value pairs and *texture-map* data that all should be eventually *realized*